emilosch/MandarinMatcher/README.md

 ## Citation
 if you use this code in research, please cite the associated Master thesis:
 Wilms-Posen, E. (2025).
-Estimation of Mandarin fish (Synchiropus splendidus) abundance in Banda Naira, Indonesia using an automated photographic capture-recapture method.
-Masterthesis, Bochum, Germany
+Population decline of Mandarin fish (Synchiropus splendidus) at Banda Naira, Indonesia: automated photographic capture-recapture for estimating abundance.
+Master's thesis, Bochum, Germany.

 ## License
 This project is licensed under the MIT License, see the LICENSE file for details.